uonai/Taskrunner/README.md

 For this application to function, you will need to install Rust and set up a .env file with your gmail credentials.
 You will also need to allow your Gmail to view less secure apps <https://support.google.com/accounts/answer/6010255?hl=en>.

-Boot application with $ Cargo Run
+After you have installed Rust and Cargo locally, boot application with $ cargo run